GiannisReppas/Trie/README.txt

 A main function in ascii_example.cpp shows how to use a Trie of uint8_t characters to manage all ascii words, or an extension of them, considering 256 different bits.

+maximum number of entry count set to 2^64 - 1 maximum word size set to 2^8 - 2
+maximum translation size set to 2^16 - 2

 To build and run:

 mkdir build && cd build